monstarnn/scrape-linkedin-profiles/README.md

 ### Docker testing environment

+NOTE: this method is not implemented yet, use previous method.

 It's available to run WebDriver in docker container.
 Required containers can be found in [Selenium Docker project](https://github.com/SeleniumHQ/docker-selenium)